locke-lunarg/gfxreconstruct/USAGE_desktop_Vulkan.md

                                         to different allocations with different
                                         offsets.
 Uses VMA to manage allocations
                                         and suballocations.
-  --fwo <x,y>           Force windowed mode if not already, and allow setting of a custom window location.
-                        (Same as --force-windowed-origin)

   --api <api>           Use the specified API for replay (Windows only).
                         Available values are:
                             vulkan      Replay with the Vulkan API enabled.